dmeditor/doc/README.md

 [Server side rendering](./)

-Extend DM Editor in widget, tempalate, style
+Extend DM Editor in widget, template, style
 -------
 [How to make a local widget](./tutorial/how-to-make-widget.md)